 After years of strong growth in climate tech investing, 2023 is already turning out to be a tough one.
 Total investment in 1H 2023 is down 40% year-on-year, according to CTVC, but seed investments over the same period grew 23%, which tells the familiar story that later stage is where there’s a lot of pain.

 SOSV is a deep tech fund focused on planetary and human health with over 100 investments in climate technology (see the SOSV Climate Tech 100).
 Its portfolio includes alt-protein unicorns Upside Foods, Perfect Day, and NotCo, all of which graduated from SOSV’s IndieBio startup program.
-Dr. Pae Wu, General Partner at SOSV and CTO at IndieBio, will join the panel.
+Dr. Pae Wu, General Partner at SOSV and CTO at IndieBio, joined the panel.

 E²JDJ, based in New Orleans, backs startups that transform the computation, biology, physics, and chemistry of food production.
 The firm has invested in NovoNutrients (an IndieBio graduate), which uses microbe bioreactors to convert CO2 into food and animal feed, and Perfeggt, an innovator of plant-based eggs based in Berlin.
-Founding Partner Stephanie Dorsey will represent E²JDJ on the panel.
+Founding Partner Stephanie Dorsey represented E²JDJ on the panel.

 At One Ventures, based in San Francisco, is a climate specialist focused on food and agriculture, built environment, energy and transportation, and ecosystem restoration.
 It has invested in Finless Foods (another IndieBio grad), developer of plant-based and cell-cultured seafood, as well as Dendra Systems, which uses drones to plant trees and restore habitats.
-Laurie Menoud, Founding Partner at At One Ventures, will discuss the firm’s approach to first checks.
+Laurie Menoud, Founding Partner at At One Ventures, discussed the firm’s approach to first checks.